Golf Without Clubs

 That fear is unnecessary.

 You don’t need swing tips or technical jargon.
-You need contextual understanding.
+You need contextual insight.

 Safe Golf Topics Anyone Can Talk About